simonvic/cliz/README.md

 - Options
 	-h, --help              Show this help.
 	-v, --verbose           Be verbose.
 Can be repeated for more verbosity.
 	-m, --mods <mods>       Loads the specified sub-folders for different mods.
 	                         Separated by semi-colons.
 Absolute path and
 	                         multiple stacked folders are possible.

-    -X, --exe <exe path>    Selects what executable file to be used.
+	-X, --exe <exe path>    Selects what executable file to be used

 ```